 A Little Bit of Heavenly Music in Plymouth

-7:00pm Every Sunday in July and August
+7:00pm Every Sunday in August

 Summer hymn sings at the South Pond Chapel are sponsored by the First Baptist Church of Plymouth.
 The Chapel is located on Long Pond Road, off exit 5 in Plymouth.
 Each Sunday in July and August a different local minister leads the service, which begins at 7:00pm.